marioy47/blog-site/posts/mac-setup-for-python-datascience/index.md

 ## Install Python

-You could say _Duh_ here...
+You could say _Duh!_ here...

-But the fact is that Mac OS comes with an outdated version of Python, and that version could give you issues with newer solutions.
+But the fact of the matter is that Mac OS comes with an outdated version of Python, and that version could give you issues with newer solutions.

 So its required that you start by installing a new version of Python alongside of the stock one.